danfuzz/samizdat/doc/library-guide/Object.md

   empty symbol table).

 * As an instance method, the `access` secret is used to get the data payload of an object.
-It takes no arguments.
+It takes one optional argument.

 <br><br>